 Troubleshooting Common Issues

-Redirect loop after enabling Cloudflare: This almost always means your SSL mode is set to Flexible.
+This almost always means your SSL mode is set to Flexible.
 Switch it to Full or Full (Strict) in the Cloudflare SSL/TLS settings.
+If the loop persists after changing the SSL mode, check whether your .htaccess file (for Apache) or Nginx config has a forced HTTPS redirect that conflicts with Cloudflare’s handling.

-Images or fonts not loading: Clear both your Cloudways server cache and the Cloudflare cache.
+Clear both your Cloudways server cache and the Cloudflare cache.
 In Cloudflare, go to Caching > Configuration and click Purge Everything.
+If specific file types are not loading, check whether a Cloudflare firewall rule or cache rule is blocking requests for those file extensions.

-Once the setup is complete, Cloudflare runs in the background without requiring ongoing management.
+For WooCommerce stores with international customers, Cloudflare’s edge network is particularly valuable: product images and theme assets load quickly from edge nodes in each region, while Cloudways handles the server-side order processing.
 Our Cloudways performance and speed guide covers how Cloudflare fits alongside Varnish, Redis, and Breeze for a full Cloudways optimization stack.